linode/lelastic/README.md

 - the sole purpose of this tool is to get you up and running as fast and easy as possible
 - it does not support any fancy or advanced bgp trickery

+### notes
+- lelastic is basically a wrapper for gobgp (https://github.com/osrg/gobgp)
+- lelastic when started up exposes the gobgp API, just like gobgp does on port 50051
+	- since version 0.0.6 this is bound to localhost only. prior to this it was actually exposed

 ### how it works
 a few assumptions are made by this tool:
 - your elastic IP needs to be configured on "lo" interface